hyperledger-archives/grid-rfcs/text/0000-gs1-subteam.md

 topics related to GS1 standards support, including RFCs.

-When overlap occurs between the GS1 subteam and Core subteam, such as when voting on and RFC which is GS1-related and highly technical, members of both subteams should make the decision as a larger unified subteam.
+When overlap occurs between the GS1 subteam and Core subteam, such as when voting on an RFC which is GS1-related and highly technical, members of both subteams should make the decision as a larger unified subteam.

 As with the other subteams detailed in the governance RFC, the specific